 - Kohn, A. (1999).
 Punished by Rewards: The Trouble with Gold Stars, Incentive Plans, A’s, Praise, and Other Bribes.
 Manner Books.

 - Kohn, A. (2001).
 Five Reasons to Stop Saying “Good Job!”
 Young Children.
 Link to article.

 - Mueller, C.M. and Dweck, C.S.
 (1998).
 Praise for intelligence can undermine children’s motivation and performance.
 Journal of Personality and Social Psychology, Vol 75(1), 33-52.
 Link to article abstract.

-Copyright © 2016 by Aletha Solter.
+Copyright article on praise © 2016 by Aletha Solter.
 Published with permission of Aletha Solter and the Aware Parenting Institute.
 This article may be printed for personal use and for free distribution to parents.
 Please ask permission for all other electronic and mechanical forms of reproduction (including copying to other web sites, and including translations).
 Warning/Disclaimer: The information in this article is not intended to be used as a substitute for professional advice or treatment.
 Photo by Frank McKenna.